Model 1133A Power Sentinel™

 Accuracy Note

 Note: Accuracy specifications include all sources of uncertainty.
-Except as noted, specifications apply for the full operating range, including temperature (-10° to +50° C), line voltage, input range including specified overrange, power factor, input frequency, and drifts over a one-year calibration interval.
+Except as noted, specifications apply for the full operating range, including temperature (- 10 °C to + 50 °C), line voltage, input range including specified overrange, power factor, input frequency, and drifts over a one-year calibration interval.
 Specifications assume synchronization to GPS and operation in 3-element mode or in a well-balanced system where imbalance does not degrade accuracy.

 Watts